riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-1.md

 Let's quickly go over what each of these packages gives us.

 * <a href="https://atmospherejs.com/cfs/standard-packages" target="_blank">cfs:standard-packages</a> - this is a base wrapper package for CollectionFS and is required.
 Anytime you use CollectionFS you'll be adding the standard packages package.
-* <a href="https://atmospherejs.com/cfs/gridfs" target="_blank">cfs:gridfs</a> - this package is used to store file data in chunks in the MongoDB.
-In our case we won't actually be storing our images in our MongoDB, we'll be storing them on <a href="http://aws.amazon.com/s3/" target="_blank">Amazon S3</a>.
-However CollectionFS uses either the <a href="https://atmospherejs.com/cfs/gridfs" target="_blank">GridFS</a>  or <a href="https://atmospherejs.com/cfs/filesystem" target="_blank">FileSystem</a> packages as a temporary store when uploading files to S3, so we need to include one of them.
+* <a href="https://atmospherejs.com/cfs/gridfs" target="_blank">cfs:gridfs</a> - this package is used to store file data in chunks in MongoDB.
+In our case we won't actually be storing our images in our Mongo database, we'll be storing them on <a href="http://aws.amazon.com/s3/" target="_blank">Amazon S3</a>.
+However CollectionFS uses either the <a href="https://atmospherejs.com/cfs/gridfs" target="_blank">GridFS</a>  or <a href="https://atmospherejs.com/cfs/filesystem" target="_blank">FileSystem</a> packages as a temporary store when uploading files to S3, so we need to include one of them and we've chosen GridFS.
 * <a href="https://atmospherejs.com/cfs/s3" target="_blank">cfs:s3</a> - this is the package that handles the uploads to S3.

 ###Setting up S3